 What’s wild is the cast and famous director Corey Yuen could’ve made this feel bigger, but the final product is just too underwhelming.
 Jaime Pressly does her best to carry the film, but the supporting cast, including D-movie legends like Eric Roberts and Kevin Nash, can’t hold their weight.
 The three people involved in the script offered little dialogue and plot, opting to let the fights and hot girls do the heavy lifting.
 When the movie doesn’t do it, all you have is a dud with more potential than most films on the list.

 Warcraft dominated with its dedicated international fans and quietly fell into the background.
-When writing, Warcraft is still the highest-grossing video game movie of all time.
+Until The Super Mario Bros.
+Movie this year , Warcraft was the highest-grossing video game movie of all time.
 So calling this forgotten feels strange, but seriously, does anyone talk about this?
 Has there been any news on a follow-up?
 Did the impact of this financially feel stronger than real pop culture juggernauts like Sonic The Hedgehog or any Resident Evil movie?

 Warcraft is an exciting entry as there’s so much that works here, yet it never made a lasting impression with the general public.
 A significant factor is the film’s dedication to the source material, which allowed for this to be one of the most inaccessible video game movies.
 It’s almost too dense of a film.
 As so many change everything about themselves to stand out to the mainstream, Warcraft does everything in its power to make its core fandom happy.
 Sadly, one of the best outings for a game has been forgotten in the massive world of even worse video game movies.